PrettyBoyCosmo/DucKey-Logger/README.md

 #########   ########   ########  ###    ### ##########    ###
 ```

+## Update:
+logs can now be sent every hour

 ## Overview:
 ```
 DucKey Logger is a USB RubberDucky payload that uses PowerShell to log keystrokes
 ```
 - moves *c.cmd* file to windows startup directory
 - *c.cmd* will secretly run *p.ps1*
-- *p.ps1* will log keystrokes and email the logs every startup [via SMTP]
+- *p.ps1* will log keystrokes and email the logs every hour and startup [via SMTP]

 ## Resources:
 - [YouTube Video](https://youtu.be/K0g0RHSUofw)